In Historic Move, Biden To Pick Native American Rep. Haaland As Interior Secretary

 "Tribal consultation is basically nonexistent during this Trump administration," Haaland said.
 "President-elect Biden has promised to consult with tribes, which I think will help immensely with some of the environmental issues that he wants to address."

-The Intergovernmental Panel on Climate Change found that indigenous people are disproportionately vulnerable to climate change in the U.S. Alaska Native villagers and a Native American community in south Louisiana are among the first climate refugees in the country.
+The Intergovernmental Panel on Climate Change found that Indigenous people are disproportionately vulnerable to climate change in the United States.
+Alaska Native villagers and a Native American community in south Louisiana are among the first climate refugees in the country.
 Both are being relocated due to rising seas.

 Indigenous people are also disproportionately affected by environmental pollution, says Kandi White, the Native energy and climate campaign director at the Indigenous Environmental Network.

-As a member of the Mandan, Hidatsa and Arikara Nation in North Dakota, White says, she's seen the impacts of fracking and other development firsthand.
+As a member of the Mandan, Hidatsa and Arikara Nation in North Dakota, White says, she's seen the effects of fracking and other development firsthand.

-She thinks it will be impactful to have a Native American woman like Haaland, who understands the complex government-to-government relationship between Indigenous people and the U.S., leading the Department of the Interior.
+She thinks it will be impactful to have a Native American woman such as Haaland, who understands the complex government-to-government relationship between Indigenous people and the U.S., leading the Department of the Interior.

 "She gets it," White says.